How to Write Great Job Descriptions to Attract the Right Talent

-More than 11 million people handed in their resignations during the months of April, May, and June 2021.
-From all indications and a surging COVID infection rate, it’s likely not over.
-After a year of suffering through a global pandemic, the world is no longer the same place it was before.
+More than 47 million people handed in their resignations in 2021.
+From all indications, it’s likely not over.
+After two years of suffering through a global pandemic, the world is no longer the same place it was before.

 The workforce is changing.
-It seems that for once, the power is in the hands of the labor force.
-Employers are using job descriptions to cater to the workforce.
+It seems that for once, the power is in the hands of the worker.

 The reason for what’s being dubbed as the Great Resignation are many.
 Some employers are demanding that employees come back to the office.
 After embracing the greater flexibility of WFH policies, many workers know that it’s easy to find a job that will let them work remotely.

 Sometimes, it just boils down to bad job descriptions.
-When you’re trying to attract and retain top talent, the job details are everything.
+Many employers still insist on the old practice of copy-and-paste job descriptions to entice workers to apply to their jobs.
+But when you’re trying to attract and retain top talent, the job details are everything.

 That’s why we’ve assembled a guide to help you write job descriptions that attract the right talent for the job!
 Armed with the right knowledge and a little luck, you can attract employees in no time.